 At first glance, El Dorado doesn’t feel like Dr. Knizia’s previous work, but it will once you dive into the gameplay.
 In particular, the good doctor has a habit of always including little rules that do heavy lifting.
 One source of immense frustration for players is that cards cannot be combined for movement.
 This means if you need to move across a 3-Machete spot, you cannot do it by using three 1-Machete cards.
 This important rule makes deck-building essential; players cannot simply run to the end while other players mess around with their decks.
 It’s a small, subtle thing, but as usual, Knizia accomplishes quite a bit by using very little to get it done.

 Although El Dorado was nominated for the Spiel des Jahres, its primary competition in the U.S. is not Kingdomino but Clank!, another deck-builder with a board that involves racing (to escape a dungeon).
 However, Clank! is a victory-point game with tons of rules and concepts shoved into a wildly varied deck of cards, while El Dorado is a much leaner, far more strategic game.
-Clank! has a fun look to it such as a cool, well-integrated theme making its huge following understandable.
+Clank! has a fun look to it and a cool, well-integrated theme making its huge following understandable.
 On the other hand, El Dorado is a similar concept for serious strategy gamers who appreciate a lean, efficient game that focuses on strategy over tactics.

 And that strategy is not as intuitive or obvious as players think.
 Traditional methods, such as fast-scrapping your deck, are presented rather slowly in El Dorado, making their usefulness more questionable—additionally, scrapping is interestingly tied to movement on several spaces on the board.
 The balance between buying cards versus using cards for movement (some movement spaces require treasure) is a tough decision as well.
 I’ve played well over 5,000 games of Dominion and was ranked highly on isotropic back in the day, and I’m one of the top 20 Star Realms players in the world with another 7,000 games there.
 Even with all that, this game has me completely confounded (despite the general lack of luck—I haven’t won a single game yet).
 And I LOVE that.
 I love finding a new way to deck-build that reinvigorates the genre with simple ideas that require completely new mindsets.